THE DOORS AND NEW YORK CITY: A DEEP AND EXITING RELATIONSHIP

 After Morrison

-The two albums released without their historic frontman were accompanied by as many promotional tours, which also touched New York: on November 23, 1971 (to promote the LP "Other Voices") and August 21, 1972 (tour of the album "Full Circle").
+The two albums released without their historic frontman were accompanied by promotional tours, one of which touched New York on 23 November 1971 to promote the LP Other Voices and another on 21 August 1972 to promote the album Full Circle.

 Thanks to mildequator.com for the concert dates.

-My book "The Doors Through Strange Days"- The most comprehensive journey ever made through The Doors' second LP, is available on Amazon.com, uk, mx, ca, etc.
+My book "The Doors Through Strange Days"- The most comprehensive journey ever made through The Doors' second LP, is available on Amazon.com, uk, mx, it, ca, etc.

 Here’s the link: